Scholarships (Internal and Performance-Based)

 Performance-Based Scholarships

-Students transferring in credit hours and receiving a scholarship must be granted written permission by the Vice President of Academic Affairs OR Vice President of Student Affairs to take less than 15 credit hours a semester as long as they meet or on track to meet 40 percent towards their degree.
+Students transferring in credit hours and receiving a scholarship must be granted written permission by the Vice President of Academic Affairs OR the Vice President of Student Affairs to take less than 15 credit hours a semester as long as they meet or are on track to meet 40 percent towards their degree.

 All scholarship grade point average requirements and eligibility rules still apply.